-Alberta does not impose a PST; accordingly, only the 5% GST applies in Alberta.
+Alberta is the only province that does not impose a PST; accordingly, only the 5% GST applies in Alberta.

 Provincial Payroll Taxes

 Manitoba, Ontario and Newfoundland and Labrador levy an employer payroll tax that is calculated based on a percentage of remuneration paid in the province (subject to a certain threshold).
 Québec also levies a similar employer tax in the form of contributions to a provincial health services fund.